GrupoDiana/BRT-Documentation/docs/osc/listener.md

 ## `/listener/setBRIR`

 Sets a BRIR using the BRIR id.
-The BRIR should be load previously using the command `/resources/loadBRIR`.
+The BRIR should be loaded previously using the command `/resources/loadBRIR`.
+After receiving this command `listener/enableSpatialization` is called automatically.
 The BRIR is assigned to all the models linked to the listener which may accept it.
 See the [Listener+Environment models](/BRT-Documentation/library/environment/rirModels) based on Room Impulse Responses for more infortmation.
 These models currently are:

 * [Listener + Environment Model based on Direct Convolution with BRIR](/BRT-Documentation/library/environment/directBRIR).